martibook/SemanPhone/README.md

 ---

-## A test flow designed for a controlled trial to test how effective SemanPhone is when reciting new vocabulary
+## Also I made a test flow for real person to measure how effective SemanPhone is when reciting new vocabulary
 ---

 ## Welcome to the Test